-EIT-EN-AER1 304 The proportion of electricity generated by renewable energy generation activities (including small and community scale distributed electricity generation) in Otago increases over time.
 EIT-EN-AER2 Energy use in Otago becomes more efficient over time and security of supply is maintained.

-EIT-EN-AER3 305 The adverse effects associated with renewable energy generation activities are avoided, remedied or mitigated, or where appropriate, offset or compensated for.
+EIT-EN-AER3 The adverse effects associated with renewable electricityenergy447 generation activities are avoided, remedied or mitigated, or where appropriate, offset or compensated for.

 EIT-EN-AER4 The proportion of greenhouse gas emissions per capita from energy generation reduces over time.